ToxicFrog/vstruct/README.md

 --------

-    vstruct.unpack(fmt, <fd or string>, [unpacked])
+    vstruct.unpack(fmt, <fd or string>, [data])

 `unpack` takes a format string and a buffer or file to unpack from, and returns a table of unpacked data items.
 The items will appear in the table with the same order and/or names that they had in the format string.

-If the `unpacked` argument is present and true, `unpack` will return the data items as individual return values rather than as a table, as in the following example:

-    vstruct.unpack("3*u1", buf)         -- { 1, 2, 3 }
-    vstruct.unpack("3*u1", buf, true)   -- 1, 2, 3

-If the `unpacked` argument is present and a table, `unpack` will pack the items into this table in-place and return the table.
+The `data` argument is an optional table.
+If present, `unpack` will not create a new table, but will unpack the fields into this table in-place, and return the table.
 Existing entries in the table will not be cleared (but might be overwritten by named entries).
 Numbered entries will always be appended, not overwritten:

     t = { 0, 0, 0 }
     vstruct.unpack("3*u1 x:u1", buf, t)      -- t == { 0, 0, 0, 1, 2, 3; x = 4 }